Austrains 30 Class Tank Steam Locomotive

 About the NSWGR 30T Class

-From 1926 came the electrification of the inner suburban rail lines and resulted in a surplus of the 30 class, so on 22 August 1928 the first locomotive to be delivered as a converted C30T tender 4-6-0 type locomotive was 3088.
+On 22 August 1928 the first C30 locomotive to be delivered as a converted C30T tender 4-6-0 type locomotive was 3088.
 This was achieved by cutting off the frames at the rear of the cab and removing the side tanks.
 There was no need to build tenders as there were a number available from scrapped locomotives or from locomotives where the original tenders had already been replaced, notably C32 and D50 class locomotives.
 A total of 77 locomotives were converted by July 1933.

 Between September 1940 to April 1957 a total of 28 were fitted with superheaters.
-This work included fitting new cylinders with piston valves and extended smokeboxes.
-Most of these 28 superheated locomotives received a riveted on 'drumhead' extensions to their smokeboxes.
+This work included fitting new cylinders with piston valves and a riveted on 'drumhead' extensions to their smoke boxes.